 Invitations are sent out to schools - let us know if you want to be invited.

 Calls for expressions of interest from schools to participate in Censor for a Day are sent out a few months before each event.
 If you are a teacher and would like to receive an invitation, contact us to make sure we have the most up-to-date contact details for your school.
 The Classification Office runs a limited programme and seats fill up fast, so we encourage you to respond quickly when the invitation emails are sent out.

-The Term 2, 2016 Censor for a Day event was held at Event Cinemas Lower Hutt and New Plymouth, at Downtown Cinemas Palmerston North and Reading Cinemas Napier.
-Around 280 students from 15 schools attended.
-After spending the morning learning about the classification law, students watched the film Mr Right and undertook a classification exercise.
+The Term 1, 2017 Censor for a Day event was held in Wellington, Nelson, Christchurch, and Dunedin at the Roxy, Suter Theatre, Hoyts Riccarton and Reading Cinemas respectively.
+Over 400 students and 32 teachers from 20 schools attended.
+After spending the morning learning about the classification law, students watched the film Get Out and undertook a classification exercise.

 Students were asked to apply New Zealand's classification criteria to the film and decide what classification they thought was the best fit.
 There was a lot of interesting discussion about how the classification criteria should be applied to the film and students chose a variety of classifications.